NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     from 0.

 --erode-length <number-of-pixels (default: 0)>
-    Erode input DEMs by this many pixels at boundary before mosaicking them.
+    Erode the DEM by this many pixels at boundary.

 --priority-blending-length <number-of-pixels (default: 0)>
     If positive, keep unmodified values from the earliest available